 The issue tends to turn on whether a dismissed soldier is dismissed due to PTSD, or whether they were considered to have been suffering from a ‘personality disorder.’
 Ohio PTSD disability benefits are essential.

 Army figures show that up to 1,000 soldiers a year were being diagnosed as having personality disorders between 2005 and 2007.
 After adverse publicity about the issue, the Defense Department brought in more rigorous procedures designed to better identify whether a ‘personality disorder’ could be the result of post-traumatic stress or brain injury instead.

-Contact an experienced Cincinnati VA Hospital Negligence Lawyer to learn more about options for compensation, injury settlements and Ohio PTSD disability benefits.
+Contact an experienced Cincinnati, Ohio VA Disability Claims Attorney and VA Hospital Negligence Lawyer to learn more about options for compensation, injury settlements and Ohio PTSD disability benefits.